What is the Best Workbench Height for Your Project?

 For Accurate Work

-When your work requires great attention to detail, we suggest opting for a taller height for your workbench.
+When your work requires great attention to detail, I suggest opting for a taller height for your workbench.
 You will not need any leverage since you are only tasked to work out finer details and thus needs the project to be near eye level.

 For More Intensive Work